erick805/rickylau-dev/content/blog/react-hooks/index.md

 If you are interested in learning more about hooks like accessing context api, etc. - [link to context api](https://reactjs.org/docs/hooks-reference.html#usecontext)

 In conclusion, while hooks solved many of the pain points that we experienced using classes in React, there are still other use cases for classes.
+For example, if you wanted to access specifc lifecycle methods.

 Again this guide was **not meant** to convince you to use hooks or completely refactor your classes to hooks.